 Anyway, as soon as I got the kit I immediately thought of how to incorporate buttons into my house.
 We were all given a kit to work with.
 Everything had to be edible and that meant finding a button mold to use with fondant.
 I found this Wilton mold at JoAnn’s.
 Did I mention I’d never used fondant before?

-I decided my house was going to be a sewing cottage, complete with a button roof, quilted walls, and a flower garden.
+I decided my house was going to be a sewing cottage, complete with a button roof, quilted walls, and a flower garden that are done by water damage behind wall.
 A pink house was a must so I bought some food coloring and mixed up some colors.
 I never thought I’d actually use that entire bucket of fondant… but I did.

 I placed a generous layer of fondant on all of the pieces and used a roller to add ‘quilt’ lines and a fondant stamp to make the impression of flowers.